mongodb/mongosql/README.md

 ## Testing the BI Connector
-There are three different categories into which the BI Connector's tests fall: unit tests, integration tests, and configuration parameter (config) tests.
+There are three different categories into which the BI Connector's tests fall: unit tests, integration tests, and end-to-end (e2e) tests.

 ### Unit Tests
 Most of the packages in this repository include unit tests.